-For the compliance test, routing profile To_TELUS was created for TELUS.
+For the compliance test, routing profile To\TELUS was created for TELUS.
 When creating the profile, configure the parameters as follows:

-- Set the URI Group to the wild card to match on any URI. - Set Load Balancing to Priority from the pull-down menu. - Click Add to enter the following for the Next Hop Address: - o Set Priority/Weight to 1. - o For Server Configuration, select SP-TELUS2 (Section 7.7.2) from the pull-down menu.
-The Next Hop Address will be filled-in automatically.
+- Set the URI Group to the wild card \ to match on any URI. - Set Load Balancing to Priority from the pull-down menu. - Click Add to enter the following for the Next Hop Address: - Set Priority/Weight to 1. - For Server Configuration, select SP-TELUS-Reg (Section 7.7.2) from the pulldown menu.
+The Next Hop Address pull-down menu will show each entry of IP address/Port/Transport defined in the Server Configuration selected.
+For the Next Hop Address, select the entry that represents the connection between TELUS and the Avaya SBCE.
+This connection used UDP on port 5060.